wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/03-interacting-with-the-wp-rest-api.md

 The REST API also allows you to create, update, and delete various WordPress data types.

-In this lesson, you'll learn about the WP REST API schema, methods to authenticate a WP REST API request, tools to test WP REST API endpoints, as well as a couple of ways to add, edit or delete data via the WP REST API.
+In this lesson, you'll learn about the WP REST API schema, methods to authenticate a WP REST API request, tools to test WP REST API requests, as well as a couple of ways to add, edit or delete data via the WP REST API.

 If you skipped the previous lessons in this module, download the [Bookstore plugin](https://github.com/wptrainingteam/beginner-developer/raw/main/bookstore.1.0.zip) from the link in the repository readme, and install and activate the plugin on your local WordPress install.